OctopusDeploy/blog/blog/2022-12/an-octopus-christmas-carol/index.md

 ## Deployments yet to come

 Of course, we're always working to improve Octopus, so what's in our future?
-For the moment, we're developing the following features:
+For the moment, we're working on:

 - Dynamic environment support - Easily provision infrastructure for testing new feature branches, integrations, and more
 - Config as Code for Octopus Runbooks - See and manage your runbook processes in your Git repository, just like you already can with your deployment processes
 - Octopus CLI vNext - We're adding new functions, like an easy-to-use interactive mode and more

-[Keep an eye on our roadmap](https://octopus.com/company/roadmap) for more information on these features and discover what else might be on the horizon.
+[Keep an eye on our roadmap](https://octopus.com/company/roadmap) for more information on these features and to discover what else might be on the horizon.

 Happy deployments, everyone!